Flimm/django-fullurl/README.rst

     <meta property="og:image" content="{% fullstatic "cat.jpg" %}">

-You can convert URL from relative to absolute using ``buildfullurl`` tag:
+You can convert a URL from relative to absolute using ``buildfullurl`` tag:

 .. code:: html+django